s183910/MLOps_project/README.md

 ## Main goal of the project

-The main goal of this project is to obtain a Convolutional Neural Network model (CNN) which is able to convert the static hand gestures of American sign language into the corresponding letter of the English alphabet.
-If possible, the network will be expanded to work with dynamic movements as well, by classifying sequences of images, inorder to translate signs corresponding to words.
-Dependent on the performance, the images could be converted to 3D hand joint coordinates using MediaPipe.
+The objective of this project is to develop a Convolutional Neural Network (CNN) capable of transcribing static hand gestures in American Sign Language (ASL) into the corresponding English alphabet letters.
+Additionally, if feasible, the network will be enhanced to classify dynamic hand movement sequences to translate signs representing words.
+The potential for converting the images to 3D hand landmarks using MediaPipe, before classification, will also be explored.

 ## Frameworks expected to be implemented

-- Which: We expect to be using PyTorch and Tensorflow.
+- Which: We expect to be using PyTorch and/or Tensorflow.
 Potentially, the framework MediaPipe will be applied.
 <!-- - How: We intend to utilise a pretrained model from the Transformer framework, as we will focus on creating a well organised, reproducable, scalable and xx project repository. -->
 - How: We intend to utilise a rather simple CNN, as we will focus on creating a well organised, reproducable, scalable and xx project repository.